‘Stranger Things’ David Harbour To Join ‘Deadpool 2’ Cast As Cable

-The line is long in Hollywood for those being considered for the role of Cable, Deadpool’s trusted buddy in Deadpool 2—and it looks like Stranger Things‘ Chief Hopper is at the front of the line.
+The line is long in Hollywood for Cable, Deadpool’s trusted buddy in Deadpool 2—and it looks like Stranger Things‘ Chief Hopper is at the front of the line.

 Deadpool 2 has made quite a noise this week as the very first teaser to the much-anticipated sequel sneaked a spot beforeLogan in cinemas.
 If you haven’t seen the Deadpool 2 trailer, do so below; it’s quite a laugh, as expected (with the special appearance of Ryan Reynolds’ behind).